microsoft/vscode-chrome-debug/README.md

     ]
 }
 ```

+### Chrome user profile note (`Cannot connect to the target: connect ECONNREFUSED`)

+Normally, if Chrome is already running when you start debugging with a launch config, then the new instance won't start in remote debugging mode.
+So by default, the extension launches Chrome with a separate user profile in a temp folder.
+Use the `userDataDir` launch config field to override or disable this.
+If you are using the `runtimeExecutable` field, this isn't enabled by default, but you can forcibly enable it with `"userDataDir": true`.

+If you are using an attach config, make sure you close other running instances of Chrome before launching a new one with `--remote-debugging-port`.
+Or, use a new profile with the `--user-data-dir` flag yourself.

+For other troubleshooting tips for this error, [see below](#cannot-connect-to-the-target:-connect-ECONNREFUSED-127.0.0.1:9222).

 ### Other targets
 You can also theoretically attach to other targets that support the same Chrome Debugging protocol, such as Electron or Cordova.
 These aren't officially supported, but should work with basically the same steps.
 You can use a launch config by setting `"runtimeExecutable"` to a program or script to launch, or an attach config to attach to a process that's already running.
 If Code can't find the target, you can always verify that it is actually available by navigating to `http://localhost:<port>/json` in a browser.
 If you get a response with a bunch of JSON, and can find your target page in that JSON, then the target should be available to this extension.